isomerpages/pa-kembangancc/Programmes/lifelong-learning/_posts/2022-06-01-post-Walk in Interview for Mixed Sector Roles (28 June 2022).md

 	</tbody>
 </table>

-Workforce Singapore (WSG) is organising a walk-in interview at Changi Simei Community Club on 28 June 2022 that will feature career resources for jobseekers who are interested in Mixed Sector Roles.
+Workforce Singapore (WSG) is organising a walk-in interview at Changi Simei Community Club on 28 June 2022 that will feature career resources for jobseekers who are interested in roles from various sectors.

 <b>Wish to join?</b>
 <div>